 Plots of the relationship between flow and chlorophyll at the selected HBMP fixed-stations are presented in Figure 3-12.
-A positive correlation at the furthest downstream station (Rkm -2.4) indicates higher flows resulted in higher chlorophyll concentrations, had no effect at river kilometer 6.6, and a resulted in lower chlorophyll levels for upstream stations (Rkms 15.5, 23.6 30.7).
+A positive correlation at the furthest downstream station (RKm -2.4) indicates higher flows resulted in higher chlorophyll concentrations, had no effect at river kilometer 6.6, and a resulted in lower chlorophyll levels for upstream stations (RKms 15.5, 23.6 30.7).
 There was little difference in correlations among flow lags at the downstream station while in the uppermost stations shorter lag averages were better correlated with chlorophyll than longer lag averages.

 Figure 3-12.
-Spearman's rank correlation between lag average flows and chlorophyll a concentrations at selected HBMP fixed-stations (see Figure 3-2 for locations) (reproduced from Janicki 2019).
+Spearman's rank correlation between lag average flows and chlorophyll a concentrations at selected HBMP fixed-stations in the Lower Peace River and near the river mouth (sampling station identifiers correspond with river kilometer (RKm) locations; see Figure 3-2).
+Correlation coefficients range from 1 to -1, with positive values indicating higher concentrations with higher flows and negative values indicating higher concentration with lower flows.
+Dashed line identifies 0.5 and -0.5 values used to identify strong correlations (reproduced from Janicki Environmental, Inc. 2019).

-3.3.2.3.
-Relationships between Flow and Dissolved Oxygen
+3.3.2.3 Relationships between Flow and Dissolved Oxygen

 Percent of saturation was used to evaluate dissolved oxygen (DO) correlations with flows.
-The relationship is seasonally dependent with stronger correlations in the wet season than in dry season.
+The relationship is seasonally dependent with stronger correlations in the wet season than in dry the season.
 Plots of Spearman's rank corrections shows a negative correlation with all flow lags at all stations (Figure 3-13).
 Shorter lags (less than 10 days) were more correlated with flows than longer lags at all stations.

 Figure 3-13.
-Spearman's rank correlation between lag average flows and water column average dissolved oxygen (% saturation) concentrations during the wet season season at selected HBMP fixed-stations (see Figure 3-2 for locations) (reproduced from Janicki 2019).
+Spearman's rank correlation between lag average flows and water column average dissolved oxygen (% saturation) concentrations during the wet season season at selected HBMP fixed-stations in the Lower Peace River and near the river mouth (sampling station identifiers correspond with river kilometer (RKm) locations; see Figure 3-2).
+Correlation coefficients range from 1 to -1, with positive values indicating higher concentrations with higher flows and negative values indicating higher concentration with lower flows.
+Dashed line identifies 0.5 and -0.5 values used to identify strong correlations (reproduced from Janicki Environmental, Inc. 2019).

-3.3.2.4.
-Relationships between Flow and Nutrients
+3.3.2.4 Relationships between Flow and Nutrients